th2-net/th2-common-j/README.md

 * maxConnectionRecoveryTimeout - this option defines a maximum interval in milliseconds between reconnect attempts, with its default value set to 60000.
 Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
 * prefetchCount - this option is the maximum number of messages that the server will deliver, with its value set to 0 if unlimited, the default value is set to 10.
 * messageRecursionLimit - an integer number denotes how deep nested protobuf message might be, default = 100
+* secondsToCheckVirtualQueueLimit - this option defines an interval in seconds between size check attempts, default = 10
+* batchesToCheckVirtualQueueLimit - this option defines the number of batches between size check attempts, default = 10000

 ```json
 {